BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 ^^^^^^^^^^^^^^^^^^^

-When defining a model, we can either not use any normalization at all, define a normalization function that will be applied to all the dataset, or use batch normalization.
+When defining a model, we can either not use any normalization at all, define a normalization function that will be applied to all the datasets, or use batch normalization.
 This batch normalization will apply the same normalization function for all the elements of a single batch respectively.
 So far, *IGNNITION* supports the use of *mean* and *max*